The 2018 Show was a great success – details for the 2019 show will be posted nearer the time. Results from the show are also available below.

-To be held at Kirtling Village Hall on Saturday 9th September 2017
+To be held at Kirtling Village Hall (Ample Free Parking) on Saturday 8th September 2018

 Results from the 2015 show are available here.

 Results from the 2016 show are available here.

 Results from the 2017 show are available here.

 Results from the 2018 show are available here.

 The show is organised by the Kirtling Show Commitee which has the following members:

 - Clare Bailey